Skip to content

 Small care home operators are jack-of-all-trades, master of none.
 They aren’t compliance specialists, HR managers, financial controllers, or IT admins — they’re all of those, by necessity.

+But there’s one thing they’ve truly mastered: being the bridge for people who can’t advocate for themselves.
 Every hour spent on compliance paperwork, staffing schedules, CARF prep, and incident documentation is an hour stolen from that work — the reason they got into this in the first place.

 CHAI takes the jack-of-all-trades burden off their shoulders so they can master the one trade that actually matters.